New: a Muslim resource on Islamophobia and anti-Americanism

 Hindu-Christian Dialogue: A Hindu Perspective, article by Seshagiri Rao, from the Hindu-Christian Studies Bulletin

-Hinduism from Ancient Times and supplemental resources, from Hinduism Today magazine, promoted by the
+Hinduism from Ancient Times, from Hinduism Today magazine, promoted by the

 Hindu Temple Executives Conference for use in schools, sixth grade or older.